About Betsy Todd, MPH, RN

 One of the most exciting aspects of the 2017 recommendations is the way in which spirometry and a person’s clinical symptoms and history of exacerbations have been put together in order to determine a patient’s treatment category.

 In the past, spirometric measurements have been key drivers of treatment.
 Yet as with many other chronic diseases, laboratory measures don’t always consistently reflect the extent of a person’s clinical symptoms or quality of life.
-Some people have “off the charts” lab readings […]
+Some people have “off the charts” lab readings for some […]

 2018-09-21T08:52:41-04:00September 21st, 2018|Nursing|0 Comments